emranio/docker-wordpress-multisite/README.md

-# wordpress-phpmyadmin-mariadb on macbook m1
+# wordpress environment on docker with mariadb

 - clone this git repo `git clone git@github.com:emranio/docker-wordpress-multisite.git`.
 Run the following command to run the wordpress environment on docker